Azure/azure-iot-device-ecosystem/iotcertification/iot_certification_linux_c/iot_certification_linux_c.md

 <a name="Step-1-Configure"></a>
 # Step 1: Sign Up To Azure IoT Hub

-Follow the instructions [here](https://account.windowsazure.com/signup?offer=ms-azr-0044p) on how to sign up to the Azure IoT Hub service.
+[Sign up](https://account.windowsazure.com/signup?offer=ms-azr-0044p) to the Azure IoT Hub service and follow the instructions mentioned [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-getstarted#create-an-iot-hub).
 As part of the sign up process, you will receive the connection string.

 -   **IoT Hub Connection String**: An example of IoT Hub Connection String is as below: